 Facebook: Here we see the opposite.
 Fewer hashtags.
 We can hypothesize that using more hashtags works better on platforms that attract younger people.
 Older generations are more reciprocal to fewer or no hashtags at all.
 Also, in Facebook search tools, most people either use a specific person’s name, brand or product name as a search query instead of hashtags.
 And as we said earlier, Facebook is increasingly attracting an older crowd that isn’t as familiar with hashtags.

 We recommend not discounting the importance of hashtags because they are essentially more keywords for your content to appear for when people use social media search engines.

 7) Don’t Forget The Core Essence Of Blogging

 Remember that in essence blogging is social.
 And social media in essence is blogging.
 Don’t get stuck into the simple mindset that blogging is content marketing only.

 Think of your blog as your own branded social media platform.
 Your audience is on social media, but the better you can integrate social media with your blog, the more traffic you’ll ultimately get.
-Because if you provide enough value, people will always go back to YOU for more.
+Because if you provide enough value, people will bookmark your website and will always go back to YOU for more.

 8) Make Mobile Marketing Your Long Term Strategy

-A guaranteed way to increase short term and long term traffic is to focus on improving mobile users’ experience.
+A guaranteed way to increase short term and long term traffic is to focus on improving mobile users’ experience, especially with your homepage.
 Eventually nearly all traffic will be coming from mobile devices.

 9) Employ Influencer Marketing